AntoineArt/cwac-colormixer/README.markdown

 Dependencies
 ------------
-This depends upon the `cwac-parcel` library for accessing project-level resources.
+This project has no dependencies.

 Version
 -------
-This is version v0.4.1 of this module, meaning it is creeping towards respectability.
+This is version v0.4.3 of this module, meaning it is creeping towards respectability.

 Demo